A day-by-day account of what it’s like to do a 5 day water fast with exercise

 - Resources for planning your own 5 day water fast

-Before you do your own fast: Do plenty of research from trusted sources and speak to a health professional if unsure.
+Before you do your own fast: Research trustworthy sources and speak to a health professional.
 I’ve included a list of videos, books and podcasts at the bottom of this page to help.
-Note that according to The Complete Guide to Fasting, pregnant or breastfeeding mothers, children under 18, those who are severely malnourished or underweight, and people suffering from some conditions should not fast.
+Note that according to The Complete Guide to Fasting, pregnant or breastfeeding mothers, children under 18, those who are severely malnourished or underweight, and people suffering from a number of conditions should not fast.
 I’m not a health professional and this is just a recount of my own experience.

 Before and after results from my 5 day water fast